Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

 ## Prerequisites

-* The administrator must be logged into an NCN or a host that has administrative access to the HPE Cray EX System API Gateway
+* The administrator must be logged into a [Non-Compute Node (NCN)](../../glossary.md#non-compute-node-ncn) or a host that has administrative access to the HPE Cray EX System API Gateway
-* The administrator must have the HPE Cray EX System CLI (`cray` command) installed on the above host
+* The administrator must have the [HPE Cray EX System CLI](../../glossary.md#cray-cli-cray) (`cray` command) installed on the above host
 * The HPE Cray EX System CLI must be configured (initialized - `cray init` command) to reach the HPE Cray EX System API Gateway
 * The administrator must be logged in as an administrator to the HPE Cray EX System CLI (`cray auth login` command)